eamocanu/PatternMatcher/readme.txt

 Future work is to leverage this code and apply it to image recognition.
+This is now available in package brain.model.images, however unfinished.
+You will need to provide your own images if you run MainImageUi.

 When you first start the UI, you see something like this: